ponpoke/Neural-Scalpel/README.md

 - **Determinism Follow-up (Phase 5-F):** After explicit route cleanup and vLLM cache reset, Base-before and Base-after matched exactly, with 100.0% top-token logprob trace similarity for the tested prompt.
 This is a top-token trace proxy, not a full-vocabulary logits distribution comparison.
 - **Core API Hardening (Phase 5-G):** promotions of experimental scripts to a robust `neural_scalpel.core` package with numerical stability guards, `ValidationReport` status enums, and CKA-based auto-correspondence.
 - **SQL Capability Eval (Phase 6 - Complete):** Full 50-case SQL-50 benchmark on real Qwen2.5 targets with a projected 7B SQL LoRA.
-    - **Complementarity Hypothesis:** Structural Projection helps when the student has a task deficit, but can interfere when the student is already strong.
-    - **Positive Teacher Validation:** Using a high-gain teacher (+16% SQL DPO) resulted in consistent gains (+4% to +6%) across all tested student sizes (0.5B, 1.5B, 3B).
-    - **Source Adapter Quality Gate:** Established that successful projection is highly dependent on whether the source adapter improves its own base model.
+- **Adapter Transfer Diagnostic System v2.0.1 (Hardened Scaffold):** Implemented a rigorous 7-stage automated diagnostic pipeline (Metadata, Source Quality, Delta Health, Compatibility, Feasibility, Target Eval, Release Decision).
+    - **Scientific Release Logic:** Adapters are now classified as `PROJECTION_CANDIDATE` until target evaluation is passed, preventing premature `RELEASE_READY` claims.
+    - **Automated Gatekeeping:** Restored and hardened v1.1 metrics (regression rates, syntax validity) into the v2.0 pipeline.
+    - **Structural Feasibility:** Added config-level verification for architecture compatibility (GQA, tokenizer match, layer mapping).

 ## Final Takeaway

 Structural Projection is not a guaranteed adapter improvement method.
 It behaves as a **source-delta transfer mechanism**.

-If the source adapter improves its own base model (Passing the Source Adapter Quality Gate), the projected adapter is likely to produce positive downstream effects.
-If the source adapter is weak, it may transfer interference.
+Passing the **Source Adapter Quality Gate** is a necessary upstream signal, but it is not a guarantee of target-side improvement.
+If the source adapter is weak, it may transfer interference. **Target evaluation is always required before any release.**

-### Recommended Workflow
+### Recommended Workflow (v2.0.1)
-1. **Evaluate** source adapter on its own base model.
+1. **Diagnose** the source adapter using the multi-stage diagnostic pipeline.
-2. **Accept** only if it passes the Quality Gate.
+2. **Verify** that the source adapter passes the `Source Quality Gate` (+16% delta in the case of Qwen2.5-Coder-7B-SQL).
+3. **Analyze** the `PROJECTION_CANDIDATE` report to ensure structural feasibility.
-3. **Project** into target models.
+4. **Project** into target models.
-4. **Validate** before release.
+5. **Validate** the target model performance to achieve `RELEASE_READY` status.

 ### Roadmap / Future Work